-Trump showcases ambassador to China at Iowa rally
+Trump on economy: 'Buy American, hire American'

 - Thursday was one of the stops on Trump's "thank you" tour of rallies in swing states

+Washington (CNN)Donald Trump spotlighted his economic goals Thursday, using the third stop on his "thank you" tour to reassure Americans that he'd bring back jobs to the United States and pushed a message for companies and countries around the world: "Buy American, hire American."

+"The American worker built this country and now it's time for American workers to have a government for the first time in decades answers to them," Trump said at his rally.

-Washington (CNN)Donald Trump officially introduced Terry Branstad Thursday as his pick to be the US ambassador to China during a rally in the Iowa Republican's home state, the latest stop on the President-elect's "thank you" tour.
+Trump used the Hawkeye state backdrop to officially re-introduce Terry Branstad Thursday as his pick to be the US ambassador to China during a rally in the Iowa governor's home state, a choice showcasing Trump's base of support among blue collar workers weary of trade deals as well as the important and fraught relationship the US has with the dominant Asian nation.

 "The man I've chosen as our ambassador to China is the man who knows and likes China," Trump said.
 "And knows how to deliver results and he will deliver results just like he's been delivering results for 23 years for the great farmers and the people of Iowa."